redhat-na-ssa/demo-rosa-sagemaker/README.md

 # to obtain the credentials, from the OCP Web Console, click on `Workloads > Secrets`

-# open the `grafana-root-user` instance, copy and paste the credentials into the grafana dashboard
+# open the `grafana-admin-credentials` instance, copy and paste the credentials into the grafana dashboard

+# go to the four-block waffle menu and click `models`

+# go to `Triton Model Server` and view the dashboard metrics

+# From the AWS Web Console SageMaker Notebook
+# open, run and close the following notebooks in order:

+  # 03_model_tune_hand.ipynb

-# TODO update
+  # 04_model_batch_inference.ipynb

+# Review the reports and the prediction.csv files saved to your scratch folder

+# From the AWS Web Console
+# search for `S3` in the searchbar and navigate to the bucket where our data (sagemaker-fingerprint-data-<UUID>'
+# move into the folder with our model and review the second version of our tuned model

+# From the OpenShift Web Console
+# click on `Workloads > Pods'
+# open the 'model-server-s3-<UUID>' pod and click on the `Environment`
+# notice the MODEL_REPOSITORY value that will pull that version of the model in the folder structure
-# open and run the 03_model_tune_hand.ipynb
+# open the URL for the `gradio-client` instance and interact with the model (notice the "model_version": "2")

 ```